christina1992/Design-Patterns-Java/README.md

 #The Collection Pattern (Iterator)

 The Iterator Pattern provides a way to access the elements of an aggregate object sequentially without exposing it's underlying representation.
 (Based on Design Principle #6 - A class should have only one reason to change)

+#The Factory Method Pattern

+The Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.